 Young Women & Math

-Some of the most rewarding careers of the future are expected to require knowledge and skills in chemistry, engineering, geology, biology, physics or mathematics.
+Many of the careers expected to be most rewarding in the future require knowledge and skills in chemistry, engineering, geology, biology, physics or mathematics.
 To help prepare young women from underrepresented groups to take advantage of these opportunities, we’re supporting the Mathematics Intensive Summer Session – also known as Project MISS – at California State University, Fullerton.
 The program helps academically qualified, female high school students complete the math courses required for college admission, and encourages them to complete college-level calculus, the gateway to most STEM majors.

-African American, Latino and other minority students in low-income communities find extra support in math, science and technology and guidance toward careers in the STEM fields from the African American Male Achievement Network (A-MAN).
+For African American, Latino and other minority students in low-income communities, extra support in math, science and technology—along with guidance toward careers in the STEM fields—can be found at African American Male Achievement Network (A-MAN).
 We support its Project STEM Discovery, which provides instructional assistance in math and strives to increase 10th grade enrollment in mathematics classes.